Texas Tech University: Will Rogers and Soapsuds

 One of the most well-known landmarks on campus is the statue of Will Rogers on his horse Soapsuds.
 The statue, entitled "Riding Into the Sunset", has resided at the center of the campus since it was dedicated on February 16, 1950, by Rogers' longtime friend Amon G. Carter.
 Carter claimed that Texas Tech was the ideal setting for the statue, and that it would be an appropriate addition to the traditions and scenery of West Texas.
-The statue, estimated to cost $25,000 ($239,000 in 2013 dollars) when it was dedicated, stands 9 ft 11 in and weighs 3200 lb.
+The statue, estimated to cost $25,000 ($327,450 in 2024 dollars) when it was dedicated, stands 9 ft 11 in and weighs 3200 lb.
 The inscription on the plaque at the base of the statue reads: "Lovable Old Will Rogers on his favorite horse, 'Soapsuds', riding into the Western sunset."

 The statue continues to be a part of school tradition.
 Before every home football game, the Saddle Tramps wrap it with red crêpe paper, a tradition dating back to 1969 and a loss to Texas A&M after which the statue was found covered in maroon paint in an apparent prank.
 In times of national tragedies, the statue has also been wrapped in black crêpe paper.

-According to one campus legend taught to students during freshman orientation, the statue was originally to be positioned with Will Rogers facing due west, so it would appear he was riding into the sunset.
+According to one campus legend taught to students during freshman orientation, the statue was originally intended to be positioned with Will Rogers facing due west, so it would appear he was riding into the sunset.
 However, that position would cause Soapsuds' posterior end to face due east, a dubious greeting to visitors entering by the main eastern campus entrance where the statue is placed.
 The horse's rear would also be facing downtown Lubbock, potentially insulting the Lubbock business community.
 The legend holds that this problem was solved by Tech's Civil Engineering department, who calculated that a 23° turn of Soapsuds' head to the north would line up Soapsuds' rear end directly toward College Station, Texas, home of the rival Texas A&M Aggies.
 Modern surveys and satellite imagery have determined the statue's posterior end actually points roughly equidistantly between College Station and Austin, home of another rival team, the Texas Longhorns.